unknowntpo/articles/quickstart/content/posts/idx-only-scan.md

 and later when we query `dbData` , we can still have Index Scan.

 Here's the example [ query plan ](https://explain.dalibo.com/plan/86114340afae7349)

+## Final choice: I want them all!

+We decided to use this optimized query to build the materialized view, and maintain a materialized view (we call it `mat_view` for short) management system to organize the creation, deletion of these mat_views.

 Reference:
 - [PostgreSQL Wiki]( https://wiki.postgresql.org/wiki/Index-only_scans )